Depression is a comorbid, disabling syndrome that affects up to approximately 25% of cancer patients.[

 Generally, when antidepressants are switched, either (1) discontinuing one antidepressant followed by initiating the new one or (2) gradual cross-tapering between the two antidepressants is recommended.
 However, given the lack of controlled evidence, the switching strategy is highly individualized and driven by the pharmacological properties of both antidepressants and specific patient- and illness-related factors.[

 Switching from a serotonergic antidepressant with a longer half-life (or one that has an active metabolite with a longer half-life, e.g., fluoxetine) to another serotonergic antidepressant may carry the risk of developing serotonin syndrome, depending on when one medication is stopped and the second one is started.
-(Refer to the Serotonin syndrome section of this summary for more information.)
 The risk of serotonin syndrome in these cases will also depend on the doses of both medications and the schedule of cross-taper.[

 For the discontinuation of serotonergic antidepressants, it is strongly recommended that antidepressants be tapered gradually to minimize the risk of serotonin discontinuation syndrome.
-(Refer to the Serotonin discontinuation syndrome section of this summary for more information.)
+For more information, see the Serotonin discontinuation syndrome section.

 As with switching antidepressants, specific medication-related factors and patient- or illness-related factors need to be considered when patients are tapered off antidepressants, but the precise taper strategy is highly individualized.
 The half-life of antidepressants is a critical factor in stopping antidepressants.
 Generally, the shorter the half-life of an antidepressant, the higher the risk of discontinuation syndrome.
-(Refer to Table 3 for a list of antidepressants and the risk of serotonin discontinuation syndrome.)
+See Table 3 for a list of antidepressants and the risk of serotonin discontinuation syndrome.

 |MAOI = monoamine oxidase inhibitor; SNRI = serotonin-norepinephrine reuptake inhibitor; SSRI = selective serotonin reuptake inhibitor; TCA = tricyclic antidepressant; + = low risk; ++ = moderate risk; +++ = high risk.|